leadermags/personal-data-scraper-project/README.md

-# Phone Numbers and Email Scraper
+# Personal Data Web Scraper

 Goes through the copied links then extracts any emails, phone numbers, and SSN from each link that was copied then paste into an Excel workbook.